ashdkx/WebCheckers/docs/DesignDoc.md

 > _This section will provide information about the testing performed
 > and the results of the testing._

 * Unit test classes have been made for classes of different tiers.
+We encountered a bug where a move was backed up incorrectly.

 ### Acceptance Testing
 > _Report on the number of user stories that have passed all their